-These are the parts of the top navigation and search bar (from left to right):
+These are the parts of the top navigation (from left to right and up to down):

-The CW MARS logo.
-If you click on this logo from any page in the online catalog, you will be brought back to this home page.
+CW MARS Logo.
+If you click on this logo from any page in the online catalog, you will be brought back to the homepage.

-Browse the Catalog: Clicking on Browse the Catalog will let you view library holdings as long lists.
+Browse the Catalog.
+Clicking on this option will let you view library holdings as long lists.
 See How to Browse the Catalog further down on this page for more information.

-Basket Actions: Baskets are used to temporarily store a list of titles for batch hold placement, in preparation of moving them to list, and more.
+Basket / Basket Actions: Baskets are used to temporarily store a list of titles.
+Titles in baskets can have actions applied to them, including batch hold placement, moving them to a list, and more.
 More information on baskets can be found further down on this page, as well as on our Help pages for Placing and Managing Holds and My Lists.

 The Search Features

 The search box , which is where you enter the terms you are looking for in the catalog (title, author, subject, keyword, etc).

 The search filters.
 You can filter your search for Keyword, Title, Author, and more.
 You can filter your search for different formats (large print book or DVD, for example).
 You can choose whether you want to search all the libraries in the network or just your own.

 The Search button.
 When you click the Search button, your search will be carried out.